 Gunseli Yalcinkaya, Dezeen:

 I love the idea of this app.
-One key difference between Smartify and Shazam is that the creators/sellers do the database updating in Shazam, while Smartify does the updating themselves.
-While Shazam is a general purpose solution, Smartify is more collection specific, working with museums, for example, to tag all the items in a specific gallery.
+One key difference between Smartify and Shazam is that the creators or sellers update the database in Shazam, while Smartify handles the updating themselves.
+While Shazam is a general-purpose solution, Smartify is more collection-specific, working with museums, for example, to tag all the items in a specific gallery.
+A similar model is being tested in other niche sectors too—one developer recently adapted the same architecture to build a tool for tracking live tables in poker not on GamStop, where centralized curation helps maintain accuracy across fragmented platforms.

 Looking forward to taking it for a spin the next time I’m at MoMA.
 Wondering if Smartify can handle sculpture and other 3D artforms.